 Choose the Odoo version you want to use.
 If you plan to import an existing database or an existing set of applications, you might need to choose the according version.
 If you start from scratch, use the latest version.

 Enter your subscription code.
 This is also called subscription referral, contract number or activation code.

 It should be the code of your Enterprise subscription that includes Odoo.sh.

 Partners can use their partnership codes to start a trial.
 Should their clients start a project, they ought to get an Enterprise subscription including Odoo.sh and use its subscription code.
-The partner will get the full amount as back commission.
+The partner will get 50% of the amount back as commission.
 Contact your sales representative or account manager in order to get it.

 When submitting the form, if you are notified your subscription is not valid, it either means:

 it is not an existing subscription,